 Monongalia County woman sentenced for her role in an oxycodone distribution operation

-CLARKSBURG, WEST VIRGINIA – Ariel Blosser, of Morgantown, West Virginia, was sentenced today to 24 months incarceration for distributing oxycodone, United States Attorney Bill Powell announced.
+CLARKSBURG, WEST VIRGINIA – Marjorie Sue Webster, of Maidsville, West Virginia, was sentenced today to 18 months incarceration for her role in distributing oxycodone, United States Attorney Bill Powell announced.

 The investigation was funded in part by the federal Organized Crime Drug Enforcement Task Force Program (OCDETF).
 The OCDETF program supplies critical federal funding and coordination that allows federal and state agencies to work together to successfully identify, investigate, and prosecute major interstate and international drug trafficking organizations and other criminal enterprises.